 Government Sanctioned “Leakers,” Selective Prosecution, and Disparate Treatment:

-Under U.S. law, prosecutors such as the Attorney General and the various district attorneys have complete discretion about whether or not to charge a person with a crime, in deciding which crimes will be in the indictment, in determining which plea bargain to offer a defendant, and as to what sentence to recommend.
+Under U.S. law, prosecutors such as the Attorney General and the various district attorneys have complete discretion about whether or not to charge a person with a crime, in deciding which crimes to prosecute, in determining the plea bargain to offer a defendant, and as to what sentence to recommend if there is a conviction.
 When “leakers” and others favored by the government commit crimes, the prosecutors often simply do not charge them or, if they do bring charges, the prosecutors will choose lesser charges, offer lenient plea deals, or recommend probation rather than prison terms.
 National security whistleblowers claim foul because the government often pursues them with a vengeance.

 A good example of high-level officials, who were not prosecuted for revealing secret national security information occurred when the Obama Administration wanted to focus the public’s mind on its triumph in finding and killing Osama bin Laden.
 The makers of the film Zero Dark Thirty, which was about that event, were given unprecedented access by the government.
 They were told about a number of previously classified details of the raid.
 This classified information included the previously secret identity of the Seal Team 6 member who was in charge of planning the mission.
 This was a classic “leak.”
 It turns out that the leakers were none other than Defense Secretary Leon Panetta and the Defense Department’s top intelligence official.
 The leakers never faced prosecution for their actions.